kukabi/hydradx-nominator-bot/design/initial_design.md

 > **@kukabi:** Just adding some notifications off the top of my head, let's elaborate.

-- One of the nominated validators receives/loses a nomination. > **@osoiotoko:** I am not sure this info is valuable
+- One of the nominated validators receives/loses a nomination.
+  > **@osoiotoko:** I am not sure this info is valuable

+  > **@kukabi:** I agree it's a bit too fine-grained.
-- A nominated validator gets in the active set.
+- ~~A nominated validator~~ One or more nominated validators get in the active set.
 - A payout is made to one of the nominator accounts.
-- Pending payouts for any nominators at the end of every era. > **@osoiotoko:** any nominators = this user nominators ?
+- Pending payouts for any nominators at the end of every era.
+  > **@osoiotoko:** any nominators = this user nominators ?

+  > **@kukabi:** yeah I meant just this user's registered nominators.
 - A validator gets offline (doesn't send the `imonline` message).
 - A validator gets slashed.
 - ...
 > **@osoiotoko:** - (!)validator changes his fee% (there are some validators who manipulate: suggest 0% and then change fee to 99% after getting to active stake)

+> **@kukabi** Yes this is very important, adding just below.

+- A validator changes commission.

 > **@osoiotoko:** - {big news}

 > notifications is the coolest thing in this bot.
 Are we going to allow custom on/off?
 Seems like next version?

+> **@kukabi** The 1KV bot has it already, so I don't think it would be too much work to implement it.
+Let's consider when we move on to the planning phase.

 ### Validator Ranking